|Country:||Bangladesh and Kenya|

 CBM is part of a consortium, led by Leonard Cheshire Disability, delivering the Innovation to Inclusion programme to help 10,000 women and men to access employment in Kenya and Bangladesh.

-As part of the programme, we will:
+As part of the programme, we are:

 The programme will trial new and innovative approaches and technologies, which can then be rolled out globally, such as an online training portal which will provide improved access to information, peer support and job-matching.